OGRECave/ogre/Docs/src/ogre-shadows.md

 With only this material definition the [RTSS (Realtime Shader System)](@ref rtss) takes care of generating the proper shader to project the Shadow Map on the Mini Screen.

-Source code to create a Rectangle on the screen and proyect the Shadow Map texture:
+Source code to create a Rectangle on the screen and project the Shadow Map texture:
 ```cpp
 // Create rectangle for the Mini-Screen and attach to node
 Ogre::Rectangle2D* miniScreen = mSceneMgr->createScreenSpaceRect(true);